TAILOR-UoB/collaboration-exchange-fund/README.md

 ## Research Visits

 We support research visits between 1 and 3 months.
-We will pick up the bills so that you can focus on doing excellent AI.
-Both your lab and the host lab must be [TAILOR partners](https://tailor-network.eu/partners/).
+We will provide additional funding to your organisation that will allow you to focus on doing excellent AI.
+Both your lab and the host lab must be part of a [TAILOR partner organisation](https://tailor-network.eu/partners/).

 ## Great!
 Can I apply?